Gunnar Landelius

 Gunnar Anders Landelius (20 March 1918 – 8 April 2000) was a Swedish ice hockey, football and bandy player, known for representing Hammarby IF in all three sports.
 He competed in the hockey tournament at the 1948 Winter Olympics.

 Athletic career

 Ice hockey

 Born and raised in Stockholm, Landelius started to play ice hockey with local club IK Nordia as a youngster.
 In 1938–39, he made his debut for Hammarby IF in Svenska Serien, the domestic top division.
 The club went on to win the league in an undefeated season, winning all seven matches, but no Swedish champion was crowned due to cold weather.

 Landelius won three Swedish championships – in 1942, 1943 and 1945 – with Hammarby IF.
 In total, he played 181 games for Hammarby IF and scored 48 goals.

-Due to World War II, Landelius only played 21 international games with the Swedish national team.
+Due to World War II, Landelius only played 21 international games with the Sweden national team.
 Most notably, he was voted as the best defenceman in the 1947 World Championships as his country won the silver medal.
 He also competed in the 1948 Winter Olympics in St. Moritz, where Sweden finished in fourth place.